Ayush10/leon/README.md

   </tbody>
 </table>

-You can also contribute by [sponsoring Leon](http://sponsor.getleon.ai).
+You can also contribute by [sponsoring tridev](http://sponsor.gettridev.ai).

-Please note that I dedicate most of my free time to Leon.
+Please note that I dedicate most of my free time to tridev.

 By sponsoring the project you make the project sustainable and faster to develop features.